Introduction to Stochastic Variational Inference and Bayesian Neural Networks¶

 where one is interested in „modelling and making inferences on a given dataset

-rather than predicting on held-out test data“.
+rather than predicting on held-out test data“

-In the next section, we will see that the Pyro-based BNN
+In the next section, we will see that the Pyro-based BNN library TyXe solves these problems:

-TyXe users only have to have familiarity with pytorch, and minimal knowledge of the BNN
+TyXe users only have to have familiarity with pytorch, and minimal knowledge of the BNN workflow.

 # first some more imports: